istvan-knab/machine_vision_homework_projects/README.md

+# Evolution of Vision: From CNNs and YOLO to Vision Transformers

 ## 👥 Collaborators
 This project was developed in collaboration by the following individuals:
 * **Bokor Ámos Márk** (Neptun code: **AAEN0P**)